-Mange er i dag fortvilet over at det er kommet en ny versjon av snapchat.
+Mange er i dag fortvilet over at det er kommet en ny versjon av Snapchat.
 Dette har også skjedd på Facebook og dette er ikke bra.
 Folk liker ikke forandring.
-Det eneste som er sikkert her i verden at alt som er på mobiler, pc`er og nett vil alltid være i kontinulerlig forandring.
+Det eneste som er sikkert her i verden at alt som er på mobiler, pc`er og nett vil alltid være i kontinuerlig forandring.

 Tipset som florerer nå på nett er som følger:

 Hvordan få tilbake gammel Snapchat.